jamiguel23/lab1-301/README.md

 # Description:
  This is a repo of a lab for Code Fellows Code 301.
 You will find PRs on seperate labs focused on how to use React.js.

+ The Horned Beast lab is a built in collection of diffrent kinds of animals with horns.
+If you like an beast, you can click the favorite button as many times as you like and the number will increase by 1.
+If you want to see the description of the image, click on the image and a pop up will show the description.
+You can also select to see the beasts by the number of horns.

 ## Author: J. Matt Miguel